S-C-A-N/SCANsat/README.md

 * **Altitude** Shows the vessel's current altitude above the terrain
 * **Slope** Shows a highly localized slope based on a 3X3 grid centered 5m around the vessel
 * **Anomaly** Shows the nearest anomaly and its distance from the vessel
-* **BTDT Anomaly** Shows detailed information and a crude image about the nearest anomaly
+* **BTDT Anomaly** Shows detailed information and a crude image about the nearest anomaly; scroll the mouse wheel when positioned over the anomaly window to switch between different structures if more than one is found

 ![][instruments-btdt]